Time in Kazakhstan: Later reforms and unification

 Despite the change in Kyzylorda, residents in Kostanay continued to campaign for a similar move, again raising the issue in 2019 and 2020.
 A 2021 regional vote on the issue, organized by city and district public councils, showed a lack of majority support.
 Out of 44,486 participants, 16,135 (36.3%) voted for the change, 26,201 (58.9%) voted against, and 2,150 (4.8%) abstained.
 The debate continued, and in December 2022, a meeting was held in Kostanay between regional officials and an initiative group, prompted by Bolat Nurkhozhaev, a public council member from the Kyzylorda region.

 The persistent debate prompted a national review.
 In 2021, the Ministry of Industry and Infrastructural Development began gathering opinions on a proposal, put forward by specialists from the Fesenkov Astrophysical Institute, to unify the entire country under UTC+5.
 It was supported by the Institute of Genetics and Physiology and the Institute of Geography and Water Security, with the latter noting the need for preliminary research into potential health and economic impacts.

 In 2023, the proposal was studied by the Ministry of Ecology and Natural Resources jointly with the Ministry of Trade and Integration.
 That February, a working group was created, comprising deputies, representatives of central government bodies, public members, and scientific organizations.
 At its final meeting, the group formally endorsed the move to a single time zone, proposing the change for midnight (00:00) on 1 March 2024.
 In December 2023, a draft of the new decree was submitted for public discussion, but the majority of online comments were in opposition, particularly from residents of Almaty and the East Kazakhstan Region.
-Despite this, the change took effect on the proposed date.
+Despite this, the decree was signed on 19 January and the change took effect on the proposed date.

 In 2024, the petition "Turn the Time Back"—posted on the E-Petition.kz portal and gathering enough votes for official consideration—was reviewed by a working group under the Ministry of Trade and Integration.
 Following the review, the decision was made to "reject the petition".
 However, the group highlighted the need for further research, as well as clarifying to organizations and businesses the possibility of adjusting work schedules based on daylight hours.